Who We Are

 SCELP's clients include local, state and national organizations, including Sierra Club, South Carolina Wildlife Federation, South Carolina Coastal Conservation League, League of Women Voters, National Wildlife Federation, National Audubon Society, Natural Resources Defense Council, Friends of the Earth, Northern Beaufort County Committee, Fishing Creek Basin Committee, and a variety of other groups.
 Our cases have dealt with virtually every environmental issue including wetlands, water quality, air quality, hazardous waste, coastal zone management, beachfront management, storm water controls, mining, zoning and land use.

-SCELP publishes a semi-annual newsletter, Mountains & Marshes, and occasionally publishes alerts and other reports.
+SCELP publishes a semi-annual newsletter and occasionally publishes alerts and other reports.
 Go to "Newsletters" for all issues available.

 SCELP is governed by a Board of Directors.
 See current members "here".

-The cases SCELP selects are analyzed by the Board under public interest guidelines of the Internal Revenue Service, and are approved only after giving careful consideration to SCELP's own case-selection criteria:
+To ensure compliance with public interest guidelines of the Internal Revenue Service, all cases taken up are analyzed by the Board and are approved only after giving careful consideration to SCELP's own case-selection criteria, addressing, among others:

 - the significance of the environmental impacts of the challenged project;

-- the value of the case in establishing a legal precedent;
+- the value and likelihood of the case in establishing a legal precedent;

 - the involvement of state agencies and state laws;